CK-Wayne/Project_Demo/README.md

 python manage.py runserver
 ```

-5. Paste the text below in your browser and done!
+5. Paste the url below in your browser and done!
    (Please be sure you add "/score" in your url.)
    (If you changed your port, please replace :8000 with your own port.)
 ```